-BS2000/OSD can optionally work with two different file systems: the proprietary DMS file system and the POSIX file system (based on a Unix system).
-In BS2000/OSD, directories are emulated by addressing groups of files using partial qualifiers.
-The complete or absolute path in BS2000/OSD corresponds to the fully-qualified file name (e.g.:CATID:\$USERID.FILENAME).
-The lpwd command can be used to check which file system is currently enabled on the local host.
-Setting the working directory enables you to switch between the DMS file system and the POSIX file system.

-In order to access files in either the DMS or POSIX file system, you must be in the current working directory of the corresponding file system.
+BS2000 can optionally work with two different file systems: the proprietary DMS file system and the POSIX file system (based on a Unix system).
+In BS2000, directories are emulated by addressing groups of files using partial qualifiers.
+The complete or absolute path in BS2000 corresponds to the fully-qualified file name (e.g.:CATID:\$USERID.FILENAME).
+The i In order to access files in either the DMS or POSIX file system, you must be in the current working directory of the corresponding file system.
 It is not possible to access POSIX files from within the DMS file system, or vice versa.
 This principle must be observed for all FTP commands and functions.

-Some operating systems (e.g. Unix system, MS-DOS) recognize a hierarchically organized system of directories.
+Some operating systems (e.g. Unix or Windows systems) recognize a hierarchically organized system of directories.
 The structure of the POSIX file system corresponds to that of the Unix file system (UFS), i.e. is organized in a hierarchy.
 In the DMS file system, directories are emulated by addressing groups of files using partial qualifiers.